What is an executive level review?

 - Issues that have industry-wide significance or impact.

 Only a limited number of cases are treated as executive level.
-A case accepted for executive level treatment will be heard by both the assigned TRO and a designee of the Director.
+A case accepted for executive level treatment will be heard by both the assigned Tax Revenue Officer and a designee of the Director.
 This is the only review type where the taxpayer and Operating Division receive a proposed decision with 30 days to respond, followed by a final decision.

 How does a case become executive level?